davidrhoden/thestacks/pages/home.md

     <li class="slide"><img src="/static/images/stacksdrumhead.jpg" width="100%" alt="The Stacks New Orleans: Drumhead">
     Stacks at Circle Bar, New Orleans</li>
     <li class="slide"><img src="/static/images/flyersdrying.jpg" width="100%" alt="The Stacks New Orleans: Flyers">
     It used to be legal and even fun to hang posters on telephone poles.
-Those were the days.</li>
+Those were the days.<br>I would make screens for screen printing out of palain old notebook or typing paper.
+They'd last long enough to get 20 or thirty prints usually.
+But these were done withscreen resist fluid I think.</li>
     <li class="slide"><img src="/static/images/GoodsForServices.jpg" width="100%" alt="Goods For Services by Eli Underwood">
-    Eli Underwood took this picture on the roof of an old building.</li>
+    Eli Underwood took this picture on the roof of an old creole cottage.</li>
     <li class="slide"><img src="/static/images/peopledancingatstacksbigtop.jpg" width="100%" alt="The Stacks New Orleans: People Dancing">
     Stacks at the much-missed Big Top Gallery.</li>
     <li class="slide"><img src="/static/images/stacked.jpg" width="100%" alt="The Stacks New Orleans: Stacked"></li>